Car Accident Lawyer In Albuquerque

 Taking the other party to court is a powerful tool to seek compensation, to be sure, but it is not necessary.
 Most cases are resolved without going to court, but if the need arises, there are other options.
 For example, some people can use mediation, which allows a neutral legal party to hear both of your sides of the story to guide you both to an agreeable solution.
 This can avoid the lengthy and often costly requirements of going to court.
 Another option is to certify the case for arbitration, which is usually much less costly.

 If I am rear-ended in a car accident, can I be found liable?

 When someone slams into the back of your car, that driver is fully at fault, right?
 Not exactly.
-While it will be difficult for the other driver to shirk all responsibility, the other driver could still work against your claims.
+While it will be difficult for the other driver to shirk all responsibility, they could still work against your claims.
 They may attempt to say that you are partly to blame, claiming that you reversed into the car behind you or harshly braked while turning a corner without warning or reason.

-Does not wearing my seat belt reduce my chances of recovering damages?
+Does not wearing my seat belt reduce my chances of recovering damages in a car accident?

 We all know that seat belts are critical in protecting ourselves when driving, but a memory lapse could mean you are not wearing one at the time of your car accident.
 If this can be proven, it could show that your negligence caused some of your injuries, taking liability out of the hands of the other party.
 You will need a creative car accident lawyer to show otherwise.

 Should I say something if I feel like I am partly responsible in a car accident?

 No. It is unreasonable to expect you to know each detail of your accident, especially if you were injured and disoriented by it.
 While you might feel like you are partly accountable, the reality could be that you are unaware of significant details that shift all the blame onto the other party.
 For example, can you be sure that the other driver wasn’t chatting on a cellphone?